 Then current through 100 Ω resistor is calculated as

-The total current through 100 Ω resistor with the reference direction as shown in the Figure: 2 is given by
+The total current through 100 Ω resistor with the reference direction as shown in Figure: 2 is given by